 - To request operating support the applicant must be an arts organization.

 Application + Materials

 Who decides which artists receive awards?

 A panel of area artists and arts professionals reviews and scores each application.
-The panel reviews the entire body of applications and recommends grant awards to the DAC Board of Trustees.
+The panel ranks the applications and recommends which should receive awards.
 The DAC Board of Trustees then must approve the recommendations of the panel for the process to be complete.

 What criteria are applications judged on?